YashMishra0101/YashMishra0101/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=yashmishra0101&label=Profile%20views&color=0e75b6&style=flat" alt="yashmishra0101" /> </p>

-- 👋 Hi, I'm Yash, a passionate Front-End Developer with expertise in HTML, CSS, Tailwind CSS, JavaScript, React.js and Firebase.
+- 👋 Hi, I'm Yash, a passionate MERN Stack Developer with expertise in HTML5, CSS3, Tailwind CSS, JavaScript, React.js, Redux-Toolkit, Firebase, MongoDB, Node.js, and Express.
 I'm also interested in open source and contributing to the community.
-Currently, I'm completing my BCA (Bachelor of Computer Applications) degree at GH Raisoni, Nagpur and I am in the final year of the program.
+Currently, I'm completing my BCA (Bachelor of Computer Applications) degree at GH Raisoni Nagpur, and I am in the final year of the program.

 - 🏆 **Participant In :** 👩‍💻 GirlScript Summer of Code , 🌐 Social Summer Of Code and 🎃 Hacktoberfest